Shop Subscribe

 Physical Education

-16 Tips for Teaching Dance in PE
+16 Reasons and Tips for Teaching Dance in PE

 7 Reasons to Teach Dance in PE

-3. Teaching dance teaches students skills they can use at events outside of the classroom, such as social events.
-Additionally, exposure to rhythm helps children understand other concepts, such as music.
+3. Teaching dance in PE teaches students skills they can use at events outside the classroom, such as social events.

-• Make sure that there are large spaces and enough room for everyone to move around.
+2. Ensure there are large spaces and enough room for everyone to move around.

 Teaching dance in physical education classes can benefit both teachers and students.
 Dance allows instructors to be creative and engage students who might not get as much out of other activities.
 Students also benefit from being more involved in the planning process and having flexible goals that allow them to feel achievement in these lessons.